Toomas633/FileShare/README.md

 * Install PHP and Python (and add to system path on windows).
 * Clone the GitHub repository to your local machine using the command `git clone https://github.com/Toomas633/FileShare.git` or download the zip from releases and unpack it to desired destination.
 * Start a local server to access the website in your browser.
-You can do this by running the command `php -S localhost:8000` (or a different port number) in your terminal from the project directory.
+You can do this by running the command `php -c FileShare.ini -S localhost:8000` (or a different port number) in your terminal from the project directory.
 * For timed file delete also run `cleanup.py` on the backround.
 * Access the website in your browser.
 Once the server is running, you can access the website by navigating to [http://localhost:8000](http://localhost:8000) (or the appropriate URL) in your web browser.